-The newspaper slowly but steadily increased in circulation, thanks primarily to the heavy doses of topnotch preachers such as Spurgeon and T. DeWitt Talmadge, thorough reporting and the application of scriptural principles to current events.
+The newspaper slowly, but steadily increased in circulation, thanks primarily to topnotch preachers such as Spurgeon and T. DeWitt Talmadge, thorough reporting and the application of scriptural principles to current events.

 In 1890, Dr. Louis Klopsch, a German-born entrepreneur with a vision for the power of the printed page, bought the magazine.
 With Klopsch at the helm, Christian Herald sharpened its reputation as exceptional Christian family reading and developed into a large charitable enterprise, meeting the needs of suffering humanity in every corner of the world.

 The focus of this widespread charitable effort, however, started here at home.
 In 1894, the Christian Herald began publishing regular reports of the suffering among New York City's poor.
 A winter "Food Fund" was launched to help the destitute survive the winter.
 Many of these poor souls had just immigrated to New York City and had not yet found adequate means of making a living.

 When spring arrived, Klopsch faced a problem — What would he do with the several thousand dollars left over from the food drive?
 It was suggested the money be used to give a summertime outing to the children of the families that had been helped through the Food Fund.